 3. A place for everything and everything in its place

-After a consultation via Skype (as she lives over an hour away), Alison sent a few photos so I could get a general idea of what we were working with.
+After our initial consultation via Skype, Alison sent a few photos so I could get a general idea of what we were working with.
 The room had a great built-in cupboard for storage and a desk in the corner, but that was about it as unpacking was still a work in progress.

 I got to work on the organisational plan for the day, and sent through some product recommendations after researching inspiring craft and sewing spaces.
 My number one recommendation was the Ikea Kallax (ex-Expedit), either one large one, or 2 of the 2x4 units, as they are such a fantastic storage option.
 You can have different storage baskets or boxes inside to categorize items, and use the top to display items or hold heavier objects e.g. sewing machine.
 This picture shows the look I was going for...

 When I arrived at Alison's gorgeous new home, we got to work straight away on clearing the room.
-I always like to work with the client rather than on my own, as important decisions need to be made i.e. what to keep, what to get rid of, what would work best where in terms of how the space is used etc.
+I always like to work with my clients rather than on my own, as important decisions need to be made around what to keep, what to get rid of, and what would work best where.

-We cleared out the cupboard first, then started categorising everything into the baskets using labelled post-it notes e.g. embroidery cones, mending, templates, patterns, scraps etc. At this stage we were just sorting, and would find spots for everything later.
+We started this project by clearing out the cupboard.
+We then started categorising everything into baskets e.g. embroidery cones, mending, templates, patterns, scraps etc. I attached labelled post-it notes to the baskets as a temporary labelling measure.
+At this stage we were just sorting, and would find spots for everything later.
 It is always good to have lots of boxes/baskets/bags to throw the different items into, rather than creating lots of piles on the floor that might get mixed up.
 And labels are essential so you know what belongs where!

 We then tried out some different layouts for the baskets within the Kallax unit, making sure the most frequently used items were closest to the sewing desk.

 We sorted the wool collection into these 3 storage containers (which Alison already had), according to colour.